-ST. PETERSBURG -- The state has ordered a controversial

-drug-treatment group to stop forcing teen-agers into treatment or risk losing its license, according to published reports Friday.
+ST. PETERSBURG (UPI) - The state has ordered a controversial drug-treatment group to stop forcing teen-agers into treatment or risk losing its license, according to published reports Friday.

-The St. Petersburg Times said a Department of Health and Rehabilitative Services investigation had found Straight Inc. in violation of state laws and its own "corrective action plan" developed last year.
+Friday a Department of Health and Rehabilitative Services investigation had found Straight Inc. in violation of state laws and its own "corrective" action plan" developed last year.

-HRS officials said Straight held young people against their will, coerced or tricked them into consenting to treatment, failed to report child abuse and did not provide adequate supervision and medical treatment to clients.
+HRS officials said Straight held young people against their will, coerced or tricked them into consenting to treatment, failed to report child abuse and did not provide adequate supervision and medical treatment to clients, the newspaper said.